ord4/isp-term-project/docs/report.md

 server PHP was the language chosen.
 Specific details of the database design will be outlined later in the document, but the database platform chosen was MySQL.
 All the webpages seen were written and formatted using HTML and CSS.
+The application is currently being developed on a WAMP servers local to developer machines.
+Amazon Web Services offer the capability to host WAMP applications on remote Windows servers.
+Though not typical for production level applciations, for our uses, this could be the simplest soultion for global access to our app.

 #### User Experience
 For a user to use this application they would start off on a home